• Home

 Air fryer or oven?

 Air frying is a great way of making crisp and delicious food with little or no oil.
+And most people seem to have one these days.

-The air circulates around the food so you may not need to turn them over, but check them just incase!
+The air circulates around the food so you may not need to turn them over, but check them just in case!

 If you don’t have an air fryer, you can cook these Bacon Wrapped Halloumi in the oven with exactly the same results.